Joe Baker-Cresswell

 Captain Addison Joe Baker-Cresswell DSO (2 February 1901 – 4 March 1997) was a Royal Navy officer, aide-de-camp to King George VI and High Sheriff of Northumberland.
 He is noted prominently for his role as the commanding officer of HMS Bulldog during the capture of U-110, from which an intact Enigma cipher machine was seized.

 Background and early life

-Baker-Cresswell was born in Mayfair, London, the younger of the two sons of Major Addison Francis Baker-Cresswell (1874–1921), a Grenadier Guards officer and a member of a landowning family from Northumberland, and his wife Idonea Fitzherbert Widdrington.
+Baker-Cresswell was born in Mayfair, London, the younger of the two sons of Major Addison Francis Baker-Cresswell (1874–1921), a Grenadier Guards officer and a member of a landowning family from Northumberland, and his wife Idonea Fitzherbert Widdrington (1869–1967).
 The elder brother, John Baker-Cresswell (1899–1920), was a lieutenant in the Royal Navy who was drowned in an accident at Portsmouth.
+His younger sister Violet Rosemary Cresswell (b.
+1904), was acting as lady in waiting to Queen Marie of Yugoslavia during her years of exile in Great Britain.

 Baker-Cresswell was educated at Gresham's School, Holt, where he was a member of the school's Officer Training Corps.

 Naval career

 He joined the Royal Navy as a midshipman in 1919.
 His first ship was the battlecruiser HMS Tiger.
 He later served in the light cruiser HMS Castor based at Queenstown, Ireland, and in the sloop HMS Veronica, based in New Zealand.
 In 1927 he joined the minelayer HMS Adventure and the battleship HMS Nelson, then for three years was navigating officer on the battleship HMS Rodney.
 He was promoted commander in 1937.

 When the Second World War began Baker-Cresswell was in Cairo as a member of General Wavell's staff.
 He was given his first commands in 1940, first the destroyer Arrow and a few months later the destroyer Bulldog, based in Iceland and leading the 3rd escort group.